SAP/luigi/docs/luigi-client-api.md

 #### getAllKeys

-Get all the keys used in the storage.
+Gets all the keys used in the storage.

 ##### Examples